The main problem in the world is stress.

 Sitali Pranayam

-S ital i Pranayam is known to have a powerful7
+S ital i Pranayam is known to have a powerful

 cooling, relaxing effect on the body, while